ameen-a/rag-llm/README.md

 - **Storage**: Stores embeddings in a ChromaDB vector database for semantic similarity search. -->

-The system contains a data pipeline that begins with **extraction**, which fetches content from Voy's Zendesk knowledge base using their API, then continues with **processing** to clean the HTML, normalize text, and split the documents into chunks, followed by **embedding** that converts these text chunks into vector embeddings using OpenAI's `text-embedding-3-small`, and finally concludes with **storage**, where the embeddings are kept in a ChromaDB vector database for semantic similarity search.
+The system contains a data pipeline that begins with **extraction**, which fetches content from Voy's Zendesk knowledge base using their API, then continues with **processing** to clean the HTML, normalise text, and split the documents into chunks, followed by **embedding** that converts these text chunks into vector embeddings using OpenAI's `text-embedding-3-small`, and finally concludes with **storage**, where the embeddings are kept in a `chromadb` vector database for semantic similarity search.

 #### Question Answering Flow
 1. **Query Processing**: The user submits a question through web interface or CLI.